Student academic performance looks mostly static on new Illinois Report Card

 An annual Illinois assessment of student, school and school district performance labels more than 77 percent of K-12 schools as exemplary or commendable, even though students' academic test results appear static and sub-par in many instances.

-The annual Illinois Report Card, which was released Tuesday by the Illinois State Board of Education (ISBE), found that 766 schools out of nearly 3,900 were either underperforming or “lower performing.”
+The annual Illinois Report Card, released by the Illinois State Board of Education (ISBE), found that 766 schools out of nearly 3,900 were either underperforming or “lower performing.”

 Multiple standardized tests found certain student grade levels achieving proficiency rates of well under 50 percent even as the overall graduation rate statewide stood at 85 percent.